okaysalmon/ISOK/README.md

 🧠 Notes

-Scaling is not currently supported.
-Keep your scale at Vector3(1, 1, 1) to avoid unexpected results.

-Works best with clean, properly oriented skeleton hierarchies.

 This is a work-in-progress tool, so feel free to experiment, expand, and improve upon it.

 💬 Credits & License